MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

      > [!NOTE]
      > Database creation usually takes several minutes.
 If, after five minutes, the "Provisioning database" message still appears, try refreshing the page.

-7. After you've successfully created the database, return to the **Environments** page and go to the [Change maximum upload file size](#upload) procedure later in this topic.
+7. After you've successfully created the database, return to the **Environments** page and go to the [Change maximum upload file size](#upload) procedure.

 ## Set up a production environment